Events

 Based on the Living Library's ongoing research on soil and the collection of different samples, some soil structures will be observed in connection with their regional areas and nutrient composition.
 As the ultimate goal, participants will learn how to reuse the soil compost as a sustainable plant fertiliser.

 The workshop is open to a wide audience of adults, art and design students, researchers, or anyone simply curious.
 It is accessible via registration at livinglibrary@hfg-karlsruhe.de.
-The workshop will be held in English
+The workshop will be held in English.

-At 6pm participants will be invited to the Blaue Salon Cinema at HfG, for the screening of Taste of the Land documentary by Adam Loften, Emmanuel Vaughan-Lee | USA 2024 | 70 min | DCP | Original version with English subtitles | with Kalyanee Mam
+At 6 pm, participants will be invited to the Blaue Salon Cinema at HfG, for the screening of the Taste of the Land documentary by Adam Loften, Emmanuel Vaughan-Lee | USA 2024 | 70 min | DCP | Original version with English subtitles | with Kalyanee Mam

 The two events complement each other and show how close our relationship to the soil is and what role it plays in the global ecosystem.